Kanger Valley National Park: Tirathgarh Waterfalls

 Tirathgarh Waterfalls can be termed as "Milky Fall" because of the white colour of the water as it descends down the rocky slope giving an impression as if milk is falling.

-It is located around 38 km from Jagdalpur in the renowned eco tourism site of Kanger Valley National Park.
+It is located around 38 km from Jagdalpur in the renowned ecotourism site of Kanger Valley National Park.
 The Tirathgarh Falls is one of the most visited waterfalls in Chhattisgarh.
 Splashing streams of water come down at speed from a height of more than 100 feet on the river Mugabahar which originates in a lake not very far away from this point.
 The area surrounding the fall features green forests.

 The water flowing through the various streams and crossing numerous paths along the way in a zigzag manner and finally ending up in the falls is a treat to watch.
 Besides the natural environment associated with this place, Tirathgarh Falls is also an important religious place featuring a temple which is dedicated to Shiva Parvati.
 Every year, thousands of tourists and devotees come here from within the state and across India for the views of Tirathgarh Falls as well as to offer prayers at the temple.
 The best season to visit this place is in the months of October through February.